 For the moment, you should probably change to SO1V (Single Operator One VFO) mode.
 Select the Config menu, and under the dropdown menu, select Configure Ports, Telnet Address, Other and then click on the SO1V button.
 This will prevent the second Entry Window from opening.

 The Entry Window is the nerve center of N1MM Logger+.
 The program returns focus to this window automatically in many situations.

-The Digging Deeper section of this documentation contains detailed information about the Entry Window’s menu choices
+The manual contains detailed information about the Entry Window’s menu choices:

 The Check Window